 Did you study art at university?:

 I have had paintings shown at exhibitions in the Mall Galleries in London: the Royal Society of Portrait Painters Annual Exhibition (2021) and the Society of Women Artists Annual Open Exhibition (2024).
-In 2021, I won the Brave Fine Art Gallery’s ‘Portrait Artist of the Past’ prize, and in 2014 I appeared as a contestant on Sky Arts Portrait Artist of the Year.
+In 2021, I won the Brave Fine Art Gallery’s Portrait Artist of the Past prize.
+In 2014, I was a contestant on the TV show Sky Arts Portrait Artist of the Year.
+Eleven years later, I appeared on the show again.

 What do you like most about being a tutor?: